-For a ramped machine, the factor cos\(\phi\) is shown by the "rectangle of forces" in the figure below.
+For a ramped machine, the factor cos is shown by the "rectangle of forces" in the figure below.

-The force of gravity - $M \times g$ - is split by the ramp into two forces: (1) a force parallel to the ramp, called the "active force" and denoted F_A ; and (2) a force perpendicular to the ramp, called the "bound force" and denoted F_B . $F_A = M \times g \times \cos \varphi$ and $F_B = M \times g \times \sin \varphi$.
-According to Newton's Third Law, the bound force is opposed by a force produced by the ramp.
-The active force is opposed by the force that comes from the free-hanging weight and that passes through the tension of the rope.
+The force of gravity $-M \times g$ - is split by the ramp into two forces: (1) a force parallel to the ramp, called the "active force" and denoted FA; and (2) a force perpendicular to the ramp, called the "bound force" and denoted FB.
+FA = M × g × cos $\varphi$ and FB = M × g × sin $\varphi$ .
+According to Newton's Third Law, the bound force is opposed by a force denoted FN that is produced by the ramp in a direction normal or perpendicular to the surface.
+Hence, FB + FN = 0.
+The active force is opposed by the force that comes from the free-hanging weight and that passes through the tension of the rope, denoted as FW.
+Hence, FA + FW = 0.